Spinal cord abscess

 The infection often begins in the bone (osteomyelitis).
 The bone infection may cause an epidural abscess to form.
 This abscess gets larger and presses on the spinal cord.
 The infection can spread to the cord itself.

-Changes in sensation below the area of involvement
+- Changes in sensation below the area where the spine is affected

-The amount of nerve loss depends on where the lesion is located on the spine and how much it is compressing the spinal cord.
+The amount of nerve loss depends on where the abscess is located on the spine and how much it is compressing the spinal cord.

 The goals of treatment are to relieve pressure on the spinal cord and cure the infection.

-Urgent surgery to relieve the pressure is sometimes recommended.
+Surgery may be done right away to relieve the pressure.
 It involves removing part of the spine bone and draining the abscess.
-Sometimes it is not possible to completely drain the abscess.
+Sometimes it is not possible to drain the abscess completely.

 Antibiotics are used to treat the infection.
 They are usually given through a vein (IV).